 The onion starts arrived from Dixondale Farms a few days ago, so I’ve been anxious to get them in the garden.
 The raised beds on the side of my house had been resting since I pulled up the peppers and tomatoes before the first freeze, about a month ago.
 Today I amended the soil with some worm castings, may favorite soil amendment, raked them in, then loosened the soil with the rake.
 I poked holes for the onions using a wooden stake, meant for marking herbs, because it was pointed and just laying around.
 No fancy tools here.
 Then I planted about 50 onions, composed of 3 short day varieties.
 Not all of them will make it, some, especially the red variety, in my experience, will bolt (go to seed).
 When that happens, a rigid stalk shoots up from the middle and forms a bulb at the end.
 I’ll post their progress as time goes on, and post pictures of the bolted ones as well.

-- Farmstand Table @springdalefarm @ Springdale Farm instagram.com/p/BUegg1LFaDJ/ 2 hours ago
+- Today would be an excellent day to hug a farmer! @springdalefarm @ Springdale Farm instagram.com/p/BW2fWVmFHzO/ 2 hours ago

 - @keithkreeger Who doesnt love puppies???
 5 days ago

 - @jesspryles @broylesa Red jalapenos will start showing up at the farmer's markets soon, but Fiesta usually has them… twitter.com/i/web/status/8… 1 week ago

 - It's Taco Wednesday @edeneastaustin from 9:00-1:00 during @springdalefarm @ Eden East Austin instagram.com/p/BWcw_6vFLvL/ 1 week ago

 - Farmstand Day! @springdalefarm instagram.com/p/BWcu_dTFxTg/ 1 week ago